Worksite Wellness

 - Promote and encourage participation in local races (5K, 10K, Triathlon, etc.).
 Resource: LA Race Events

-- Implement physical activity challenges to encourage physical activity during and outside of work such as: steps challenge, minutes of physical activity challenge, etc.
+- Implement physical activity challenges to encourage physical activity during and outside of work, such as steps challenge, minutes of physical activity challenge, etc.

 Medium-Cost Activities